iGovDirect/Security-Review/README.md

 Solution: A generated SHA 3 hash of the file is stored in bitcoin blockchain

-Scenario: Attacker tries to reverse engineer code in app (for whatever reason)
+Scenario: Attacker tries to reverse engineer code in app (state sponsored)

 Solution: We obfuscate the code on Android.
 On iOS the app binary is encrypted using Apple's fairplay.
 The only way to decrypt encrypted binary data is on a jailbroken device with a few special tools installed.
 This gives machine code, which is not human-readable.
 Decompilers can present the app logic in Assembler and give some basic information about method and class names, but trying to figure out the app logic is exceedingly difficult.

+Scenario: Attacker uses up a zero-day vulnerability to try to remote target computer to perform wipe or manipulate voting results (state sponsored)

+Solution: If the target notice that the screen is taken over he/her will have to unplug from internet to stop the attack.
+The intrusion will be reported as a possible zero-day attack.

 ### Report a Vulnerability or Threat